Skip to main content

 (a) If the application is not complete, the director shall include in the notice an itemized list of the information or materials that are necessary to complete the application.
 No further processing of the application shall take place until the itemized list of information or materials requested by the director is received and determined to be complete.

-(b) If the applicant fails to provide the information within sixty days after the director's receipt of the application and a corps public notice regarding the application for a 404 permit has not been published for the project, the director may return the incomplete application and take no further action on the application.
+(b) If the applicant fails to provide the information described in paragraph (B) of this rule within ninety days after the director's receipt of the application, the director may deny the application.

 (2) If the director fails to notify the applicant within fifteen business days regarding the completeness of the application, the application is considered complete.

-(3) As it is used in this rule, "complete application" means an application in which all of the items required by paragraph (B) of this rule have been provided and the items are complete.
+(3) As used in this rule, "complete application" means an application in which all of the items required by paragraph (B) of this rule have been provided and the items are complete.
 A complete application does not equate to an approvable project.

 (D) Criteria for decision by the director.